RADAR-base/RADAR-Docker/README.md

 ### RADAR-CNS platform

-In this stack, the Confluent platform is set up with a Hadoop data storage, email server, dashboard, MongoDB, and a REST API.
-See the README for the platform, in the `dcompose-stack/radar-hadoop-cp-stack` directory for more information on how to run it.
+In this stack, the Confluent platform is set up with a Hadoop data storage, email server, RADAR-Dashboard, RADAR-HotStorage, and a REST API.
+See the README in the `dcompose-stack/radar-hadoop-cp-stack` directory for more information on how to run it.

 ## Work in progress